HadrienG2/hwlocality/README.md

 track unimplemented features, and are a great place to look for potential contributions to this library if you have time!

-If you are already familiar with the hwloc C API, you will also be happy to know that [`#[doc(alias)]` attributes](https://doc.rust-lang.org/rustdoc/advanced-features.html#add-aliases-for-an-item-in-documentation-search) are extensively used so that you can search the documentation for hwloc API entities like "hwloc_bitmap_t" or "hwloc_set_cpubind" and be redirected to the suggested replacement in the Rust API.
+If you are already familiar with the hwloc C API, you will also be happy to know that [`#[doc(alias)]` attributes](https://doc.rust-lang.org/rustdoc/advanced-features.html#add-aliases-for-an-item-in-documentation-search) are extensively used so that you can search the documentation for hwloc API entities like `hwloc_bitmap_t`, `hwloc_set_cpubind` or `hwloc_obj::arity` and be redirected to the suggested replacement in the Rust API.

-The rare exceptions to this rule are notions that are not needed in Rust due to ergonomics improvements permitted by the Rust type system, such as manual destructors (just let Drop take care of it) or argument-clarification flags like `HWLOC_MEMBIND_BYNODESET` (just pass `NodeSet` or a `CpuSet` to the memory binding operations and that flag will internally be set/cleared automatically).
+The main exceptions to this rule are notions that are not needed in Rust due to ergonomics improvements permitted by the Rust type system.
+For example...

+- C-style manual destructors are replaced by Drop impls
+- Type argument clarification flags like `HWLOC_MEMBIND_BYNODESET` are replaced by generics that do the right thing.

 ## License